pat149/OpenScan_Classic_Premium/README.md

 ## To-do-list
 - [ ] Adding more rigidity to the turntable stepper frame mount
 - [ ] Create a heavy duty version

+## Changelog
+- 1st March, 2024: reuploaded all *.stl with correct scale